 Your main expenses will be:

 The costs will depend mainly on the city you want to study in.
 Western Austria is more expensive than Eastern.
 Vienna and Graz can be pricey too.
 For this money, you can only afford one room in a shared apartment.

 If you want more privacy and an entire small apartment, the price will start from 500, maybe 450 EUR if you are lucky.

 2. Food approx. 250 EUR

 Food, especially good healthy one, is expensive in Austria.
-Fortunately, the county has some discount supermarkets, like Hofer and LIDL, which offer food at reasonable prices.
-All universities have a student cafe (Mensa) where you can get a good meal at a reasonable price (5-6 EUR).
+Fortunately, the county has some discount supermarkets, like Hofer and LIDL, offering reasonably priced food.
+All universities have a student cafe (Mensa) where you can get a good meal at a cheap price (5-6 EUR).

 The cheapest way will be to cook yourself by using products from a discounter.
 Some average prices in Austria: a cup of coffee/tea in a cafe: 3 EUR, a sandwich at a bakery: 3,50 EUR, a meal in a restaurant: 13 EUR.

 3. Studies and personal expenses approx. 300 EUR